cardano-foundation/CIPs/CIP-0108/README.md

 The conway ledger era ushers in on-chain governance for Cardano via [CIP-1694 | A First Step Towards On-Chain Decentralized Governance](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1694/README.md), with the addition of many new on-chain governance artifacts.
 Some of these artifacts support the linking off-chain metadata, as a way to provide context.

-The [CIP-100 | Governance Metadata](https://github.com/cardano-foundation/CIPs/pull/556) standard provides a base framework for how all off-chain governance metadata should be formed and handled.
+The [CIP-100 | Governance Metadata](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0100) standard provides a base framework for how all off-chain governance metadata should be formed and handled.
 But this is intentionally limited in scope, so that it can be expanded upon by more specific subsequent CIPs.

-This proposal aims to provided a specification for off-chain metadata which gives context to governance actions, building on from the CIP-100 framework.
+This proposal aims to provide a specification for off-chain metadata vocabulary can be used to give context to governance actions, CIP-100.
 Without a sufficiently detailed standard for governance actions we introduce the possibility to undermine voters ability to adequately assess governance actions.
 Furthermore a lack of such standards risks preventing interoperability between tools, to the detriment of user experiences.